google/exposure-notifications-server/docs/server_migration.md

 ## Assumptions

-* The application is live, and requires an update in order to switch servers.
-This update could be done via dynamic configuration or new mobile app version.
+* The client / mobile application is live, and requires an update in order to switch servers.
+This update could be done via dynamic configuration or require a new mobile app version.

 * There can only be one active export signing key for the application.